vuestorefront/vue-storefront/docs/guide/extensions/introduction.md

 - [How to create an Instagram Feed module for Vue Storefront](https://itnext.io/how-to-create-an-instagram-feed-module-for-vue-storefront-eaa03019b288) by Javier Villanueva
 - [Developing a Vue Storefront payment module](https://www.develodesign.co.uk/news/development-of-the-paypal-module-for-vue-storefront/#.XCoa2h2Mmmo.twitter) by Dmitry Schegolikhin from [Develo Design](https://www.develodesign.co.uk/)

+**IMPORTANT** If you are en extension developer please join `#extension-dev` channel on our slack to receive information about important API updates and new features

 ## Extensions list
 You can find a curated list of VS extensions in [Awesome Vue Storefront](https://github.com/frqnck/awesome-vue-storefront) list.